eurucamp/call4papers/README.md

 ## Donationware

+This app was originally created by the team from [wroc_love.rb](http://wrocloverb.com/).

-The app was created by members on the Ruby Berlin e.V. on their free time as a community effort for the eurucamp conference.
+This app is currently maintained by members of the Ruby Berlin e.V. on their free time as a community effort for the eurucamp conference.
 Ruby Berlin is the body behind RailsGirls Berlin and Hamburg, eurucamp and JRubyConf.eu.

 If you end up using the app, please get in [contact](mailto:info@eurucamp.org) so that we know.
 Also, spread the word about our [projects](http://rubyberlin.org).
 Also, consider [donating](https://www.betterplace.org/en/organisations/ruby-berlin/), especially, if you run a commercial conference.
 We are a registered non-profit, donations are tax deducible.
 Betterplace handles all paperwork - if in doubt, send us a mail.